 Sangria is best when it’s seasonal.
 You want whatever flavours you’re mixing in with your wine to reflect the atmosphere around you.
 In summer, light, bright flavours like peaches and berries are great, especially when the fruit is farm fresh and local.

 When the temperature drops, I turn to bold, rich flavours.
 In November, apples, pomegranate and cranberries are all in season.
 They work perfectly in a large batch of seasonal sangria.
-You can even freeze cranberries in place of ice cubes to avoid watering down your drink.

 Here are some suggestions for seasonal sangria mix-ins for the colder months.